 - Lacto-fermented vegetables

-Hopefully this list is helpful and doesn’t overwhelm you.
+Hopefully this AIP emergency staples list is helpful and doesn’t overwhelm you.
 Don’t feel like you need to purchase every single thing on it, especially if you don’t have the means to do so, or the space to store it all.
-Also, be sure to be mindful of others and save some for them.
-Don’t over-stock your own supply at the expense of others.
-We’re all in this together.
+Only buy what you like and will use.

 Did you stock up on anything I don’t have in my list?
 Let me know in the comments!